KQM-git/TCL/docs/enemy-data/abyss-order/abyss-lector-violet-lightning.md

 ## Attacks

-* Summons a falling bolt of Electro Energy to strike its' foe.
+* Summons a falling bolt of Electro Energy to strike its foe.
 When below 50% HP it will summon 2 bolts consecutively.
-When its' shield is active it will summon 3 bolts consecutively.
+When its shield is active it will summon 3 bolts consecutively.
 The visual indicator for this attack will appear at the active character's feet.

 * Conjures a wave of lightning bolts striking down in a line towards the player.
-When its' shield is active, it will unleash two waves of lightning at once, usually from different directions but sometimes in a straight line.
+When its shield is active, it will unleash two waves of lightning at once, usually from different directions but sometimes in a straight line.

 * When a character strays near to the Abyss Lector, it will implode itself with a powerful electromagnetic blast.

-* After falling to 20% health, the Abyss Lector will remove its' remaining health to imbue itself with a powerful Electro shield.
+* After falling to 20% health, the Abyss Lector will remove its remaining health to imbue itself with a powerful Electro shield.
 Breaking this shield will kill the Lector.
 Once the shield is activated, nearby players are knocked back from the Lector and damaged.
 The Lector also gains new/upgraded attacks when it is equipped with the Electro shield.

 * Conjures 3 Electro Orbs that launch towards the player's current position.
 If hit by these Orbs, your party's Energy will be depleted by a flat amount unless they're protected by a shield.